-Giovanni Bellini (c.1430-1516), Portrait of Doge Leonardo Loredan, after 1501, oil on poplar wood, $61.4 \times 44.5$ cm, National Gallery
+Giovanni Bellini (c.1430-1516), Portrait of Doge Leonardo Loredan, after 1501, oil on poplar wood, 61.4 × 44.5 cm, National Gallery

-- One of Bellini's most famous works Portrait of Doge Leonardo Loredan.
-He was the Doge of Venice from 1501-21 and is shown here wearing his robes of state for this formal portrait.
-The hat and ornate buttons are part of the official wardrobe. - Venice had a tradition of painting formal portraits of its rulers dressed in state robes.
+- "Leonardo Loredan was the Doge of Venice from 1501-21.
+He is shown here wearing his robes of state for this formal portrait.
+The hat and ornate buttons are part of the official wardrobe.
+The sitter can be identified as Doge Loredan by comparing his features with portrait medals of him.
+The shape of the hat comes from the hood of a doublet.
+It is called a 'corno' and was worn over a linen cap. - Venice had a tradition of painting formal portraits of its rulers dressed in state robes.
 This work is painted in the style of the sculpted portrait busts popular at the time.
 These were often inspired by Roman sculpture.
 Bellini signed his name in its Latin form on the cartellino, or 'small paper', on the parapet.
-He was famous for his portraiture and helped make this art form especially popular in Venice.
-(National Gallery website) - The painting was originally in Venice but looted by Napoleon, then bought by Thomas Beckford for 13 guineas in 1807 and sold to the National Gallery in 1844 for £630 https://www.nationalgallery.org.uk/paintings/giovanni-bellini-doge-leonardo-loredan https://en.wikipedia.org/wiki/Portrait\of\Doge\Leonardo\Loredan
+He was famous for his portraiture and helped make this art form especially popular in Venice."
+(National Gallery website) - Bellini signed his name in its Latin form, IOANNES BELLINVS on the cartellino, or "small paper", on the parapet.
+He was famous for his portraiture and helped make this art form especially popular in Venice. - The painting was originally in Venice but looted by Napoleon, then bought by Thomas Beckford for 13 guineas in 1807 and sold to the National Gallery in 1844 for £630.

 Giovanni Bellini (c.
 1430-1516), Madonna of the Meadow, c.
-1500, 67.3 x 86.4 cm, National Gallery
+1500, 67.3 x 86.4 cm, National Gallery Acquired 1858